ascodeasice/insta-clone/README.md

 # insta-clone

+NOTE: the original project commit history is gone because of requirement to remove api key in project

 A clone of the Instagram website, recreate its design and its main features.
 You can:
 - Share photos with/without text